robpomeroy/BrightOS/docs/Development.md

 * [Ansible modules index](https://docs.ansible.com/ansible/latest/modules/modules_by_category.html)

 Additionally, see how this project is structured.
-There are a few files in the root, but most of the 'work' sits under the ```roles``` directory.
-Different aspects of the Special Needs Linux configuration are split up into separate 'roles'.
+There are a few files in the root, but most of the 'work' sits under the `roles` directory.
+Different aspects of the BrightOS configuration are split up into separate 'roles'.
 So we have a role for installing and configuring the KDE desktop, a role that sets up the main user of the system, a role that configures the system's name, and so on.
 (Some of these roles may change or be refactored as the project matures.)

-## Contributing code to Special Needs Linux
+## Contributing code to BrightOS

 Anyone is welcome to fork the entire project and set off on their own.
 That's the beauty of open source - you can do what you like (except turn it into a commercial package).
-If you come up with something special, we hope you'll contribute that back to the original Special Needs Linux project, but there's no obligation to do so.
+If you come up with something special, we hope you'll contribute that back to the original BrightOS project, but there's no obligation to do so.

 To work on this project, get in touch with Rob (see the README), who will set